discord-jda/JDA-Website/docs/setup/intellij.md

                     -> settings.gradle
         ```
     11. Configure the `mainClassName` value in the `build.gradle` to your class.
 Example: `me.name.bot.Bot`
-    12. To build your finished project simply use the `shadowJar` task in your gradle tool window on right hand side of your editor.
+    12. To build your finished project simply use the `shadowJar` task in your Gradle tool window on right hand side of your editor.
 This will build a jar in `build/libs`.
 The one with the `-all` suffix is the shadow jar.
-        > You can also run your project with the `run` gradle task!
+        > You can also run your project with the `run` Gradle task!
     13. [Setup Logback](logging)
     14. Continue with [Getting Started](../using-jda/getting-started.md)